nodiscc/xsrv/docs/appendices/debian.md

 ### From a hosting provider

 Most VPS providers allow you to install a preconfigured Debian system with basic SSH `root` access.
-Follow your hosting provider's documentation - make sure requirements  above are met (user account in the `sudo` group).
+Follow your hosting provider's documentation - make sure requirements above are met (`python apotitude sudo` installed, user account in the `sudo` group).

 ## See also